Fortis-Team/digital-barricade-docsify/account_user/playlist.md

 <h1>Playlist Management</h1>
 <div class="description">
     <p>
         The playlist manager contains the playlists that are used when creating groups and this is where the uploaded media are utilized.
 In the left side panel if the Playlists was selected the User will see this screen.
 This is where the User will be able to view all of the created and available playlists under their account.
-On this page, the User will be able to create a new playlist, configure existing playlists and delete playlists.
+On this page, the user will be able to create a new playlist, configure existing playlists and delete playlists.
     </p>
     <img src="/images/image0503.png" alt="playlist_manager" width="100%" height="600">
 </div>